genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 ### Content type

-Calling `produces` with a content type will overwrite this default behaviour.
+To override the default behaviour, call `produces` with a content type.
 The following content types are supported out of the box:

 | Content type               | Name in code                           | Data   |
 |----------------------------|:---------------------------------------|--------|